spacetelescope/imexam/docs/imexam/updates.rst

 - adapt for change to photutils API for aperture areas (#193)
 - fix ginga display of HDUList
 - add check for ds9 in alias as well as well as path
-- python2->3 class and printing updates
+- Python 2->3 class and printing updates
 - removed dependence on astropy_helpers